 7.4 Can I rent a car in Ecuador?

-7.5 Is there a place we can rent while we are in the area?
+7.5 Where do you recommend we stay while we are in the area?

 7.6 Can you recommend some helpful resources for traveling in Ecuador?

 Be sure to download our up-to-date "Know Before You Go" Resource Guide which is chock full of useful information for planning your visit, including a packing list, cultural norms, and other important information.
 Get your free copy here.

 If you want to skip the hassle or insecurity of piecemealing your exploratory visit to Ecuador, check out our all-inclusive tour package.

 8. Relocating to Ecuador